 Orange County has appropriated funds in its 2016-21 Capital Investment Plan.
 The schedule presented by the Town of Carrboro projects a March 2019 ribbon-cutting ceremony.

 "This project has been in the works for a long time, and it is great to see this moving forward," said Mark Dorosin, Chair of the Board of County Commissioners.

 Any new branch built by Orange County would replace the Carrboro Branch Library, located in McDougle Middle School and the Cybrary, located in the Century Center in downtown Carrboro.
 The Carrboro Branch has been in place since 1995 and the Cybrary since 2004.
-Both facilities offer access to the library’s collections.
-However, neither facility enables residents to engage with the library via robust program offerings and service hours comparable to those available at the Main Library, located in downtown Hillsborough.
+Both facilities offer access to the library’s collections, public computers and wi-fi.
+However, neither facility enables residents to engage with the library via robust program offerings and service hours.

 Note: The Chapel Hill Public Library is not part of the Orange County Public Library system.
 It is a service offered by the Town of Chapel Hill.